Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): ECIS-based Cell Line Classification Analysis

-QDA is similar to LDA; QDA assumes that observations $X$ of the $\kappa$th class are drawn from the multivariate Gaussian distribution with mean vector $\mu_k$ and covariance matrix $\Sigma_k:$ ($X\sim \textup{Normal}(\mu_k,\Sigma_k))$.
-Here too the Bayes classifier assigns an observation $X=x$ to the class $\kappa$ for which the posterior probability of $x$ belonging to the $\kappa$th class is maximized.
+QDA is similar to LDA; QDA assumes that observations $X$ of the $k$th class are drawn from the multivariate Gaussian distribution with mean vector $\mu_k$ and covariance matrix $\Sigma_k:$ ($X\sim \textup{Normal}(\mu_k,\Sigma_k))$.
+Here too the Bayes classifier assigns an observation $X=x$ to the class $\kappa$ for which the posterior probability of $x$ belonging to the $k$th class is maximized.
 This corresponds to assigning an observation $X=x$ to the class $\kappa$ for which

 Notice here that each of the $k=1,...,K$ classes has its own distinct covariance function, and that the observation $x$ appears in a quadratic form in the Bayes classifier.
 These are the defining characteristics of QDA.
-The QDA algorithm estimates $\mu_k$ and $\Sigma_k$ from the training set, which yields estimates for $\hat{\delta}_k(x)$.
+The QDA algorithm estimates $\mu_k$, $\Sigma_k$ and $\pi_k$ from the training set similarly to LDA estimates, which yields estimates for $\hat{\delta}_k(x)$,

 An observation $X=x^{*}$ from the testing set is then assigned to the $\kappa$th class if $\kappa = \textup{arg}\max_k\hat{\delta}_k(x^{*})$.
 As above, the predicted classes using the QDA scheme can then be compared to the true classes to assess classification accuracy~\cite{statlearning}.